CA2528357431/CA2528357431.github.io/_pages/experience.md

 ### Project: Adapting Vision Language Models to Execute Interactive and Explainable Beauty Tasks
 - **Duration**: 2025.05 - Present
 - **Keypoints**:
-  - Developed an interactive VLM system for beauty sector tasks, enabling user-tailored insights from selfie images
+  - Developed an interactive multimodal LLM for beauty/medical sector tasks, enabling user-tailored insights from selfies
-  - Integrated face landmark detection and segmentation to enhance VLM outputs with explainable beauty analysis
+  - Integrated segmentation capabilities to enhance the multimodal LLM’s beauty analysis with explainable concern masks
-  - Implemented acne scoring with heat-map visualizations to justify system ratings upon user queries.
-  - Designed smile simulation and glow analysis capabilities to provide personalized face enhancement recommendations.
-  - Curated diverse image-text datasets to fine-tune the VLM, ensuring robust performance across varied beauty tasks.
+  - Incorporated the multimodal LLM to predict concerns with accuracy comparable to professional experts
+  - Built a multimodal dataset with LLMs for model training based of diverse formats and topics

 # Vector Institute